anne-creator/anecdote/backend/README.md

 bun dev
 ```

+## confidential

+the access key was stored in side the .aws locally(on my mac),
+so when the project is trying to connect aws, aws-sdk will look up the .aws file locally
+for confidential purpose

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.